-On June 8-9, 2017, KHS and guest convener Amy Murrell Taylor will host ten acclaimed U.S. historians and Organization of American Historians President Edward L. Ayers for a symposium celebrating the initial publication of the Civil War Governors of Kentucky Digital Documentary Edition.
+On June 8-9, 2017, KHS and guest convener Amy Murrell Taylor hosted ten acclaimed U.S. historians and Organization of American Historians President Edward L. Ayers for a symposium celebrating the initial publication of the Civil War Governors of Kentucky Digital Documentary Edition.

-Each participant will produce short, trailblazing papers that will analyze a different set of documents within the CWGK corpus and propose a list of new historiographical questions which need to be addressed through CWGK materials and using CWGK tools.
+Each participant produced a short, trailblazing paper that analyzed a different set of documents within the CWGK corpus and proposed a list of new historiographical questions which need to be addressed through CWGK materials and using CWGK tools.

 A special 2019 issue of the Register of the Kentucky Historical Society will publish the symposium proceedings.